TheresaLui/SelfHelpContent_v2/articles/microsoft.cache/cache-diagnostics-basiccacheinsight.md

 # We ran diagnostics on your resource and found we patched your Cache

 <!--issueDescription-->
-Your Cache **<!--$ResourceName-->ResourceName<!--/$ResourceName-->** is a cache from the **Basic** tier, which is a simplified service ideal for development and testing.
+Your Cache **<!--$ResourceName-->ResourceName<!--/$ResourceName-->** is a cache from the **Basic** tier, a simplified service that is ideal for development and testing.

-These caches do not have high availability, and are expected to incur in data loss or brief unavailability whenever a maintenance operation is performed on the underlying resources, such as reboots or patching.
-There is no Service Level Agreement on Basic tier.
+These caches do not have high availability and are expected to incur in data loss or brief unavailability whenever a maintenance operation is performed on the underlying resources, such as reboots or patching.
+There is no Service Level Agreement on the Basic tier.
 If you are using this cache for production, we highly recommend upgrading to a Standard or Premium tier.
 <!--/issueDescription-->

 ## **Recommended Documents**